localstack/localstack.github.io/content/blog/2023-07-05-case-study-xiatech/index.md

 ## Solution

-Xiatech initially explored the open-source, community version of LocalStack through a proof-of-concept with a basic set of AWS APIs.
+Xiatech initially explored the open-source version of LocalStack through a proof-of-concept with a basic set of AWS APIs.
 Xiatech had tremendous success with LocalStack, allowing them to create integrations and end-to-end tests.
 Today, Xiatech’s Testcontainers framework, with LocalStack enabled, allows developers to do unit, interaction, smoke, and end-to-end (E2E) testing.

 <div class="quote-container mt-4">